swampspawn/rat-expedition/README.md

 It is in a primitive state right now, purely for prototyping/planning for the future updates.
 Still, it already uses player speed\direction to blend between different walking animations :)

 ## 3D pipeline

+## Future roadmap
+Gameplay Systems: Implementation of a core gameplay loop including resource management and hazards.
+AI/NPCs: Integration of pathfinding-based entities.
+Expanded Biomes: New procedural chunk variations using the existing framework.